-- Actual vehicle speed is below approximately 25 mph (40 km/h). - VSC is activated. - 4WD models: The operation cannot be switched for 5 seconds or more after operating the front-wheel drive control switch.
+- Actual vehicle speed is below approximately 25 mph (40 km/h). - VSC is activated. - TRAC is activated for a period of time. - When the VSC or TRAC system is turned off. - •4WD models: The operation cannot be switched for 5 seconds or more after operating the front-wheel drive control switch. - If "Cruise Control Malfunction Visit Your Dealer" is displayed on the multi-information display